pippinbarr/cart253/topics/extras/sounds.md

 }
 ```

 And now the program barks when you click.
+Good dog.

 ## Don't play sounds in `draw()`

 If you try to play your `barkSFX` sound in the `draw()` function, what's going to happen?
 It's going to be played *every frame*, which is a *lot of barking*.
+Too much barking.
 It's also almost never what you want.

 So when we play a sound we usually need to play it in a spot where it will play *once*.
-Most often that's in response to a user input, like a click (`mousePressed()` above) or a keypress or a timer, etc.
+Most often that's in response to a user input, like a click (`mousePressed()` above) or a keypress or a timer going off, etc.

 Note that we *can* actually play a sound in `draw()` but only if the way the program works means it *won't play every frame*.
 Always something to think about.